Allow blisters to dry out naturally. The blisters should not be deliberately burst because the fluid inside them is infectious.

 - Paracetamol can ease pain and fever, but avoid aspirin.
 You can ask your doctor or pharmacist for advice on the right product and dose for your child.

-- Give your child plenty to drink.
+- Give your child plenty to drink – sips of water or oral rehydration fluid can stop them becoming dehydrated.
 Ice blocks or jelly can soothe a sore mouth.